 top of page

-FLY CAMPING
+FLY CAMPING & SAMBAR IN VICTORIA

 "Fly" or Hootchie camping was first utilised in NZ & Australia in the WW 1 & 2 era and adapted in the early days of deer hunting by deer cullers.
 Fly camping recently has a modern name here as back pack hunting.